tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 "What did you do to her!"

 Helen's face was covered in blotched blocks, they hung from her eyes and cheeks, brown and blackened cubes in a form of disease.
 All trying to smooth out her face, to create a 3d image, but her head was now nearly twice the normal size, and her lips protruded out of her mouth as if they were swollen.
-He had even added ears but they stuck like balled fists out the sides of her head.
+He had even added ears but they stuck like balled fists from either sides of her head.

 She looked at me, "He's making me perfect.
 Like you."